NS7137/ns7137.github.io/About.md

+---
+layout: default
-# Some Web Study Info
+title: Some Web Study Info
+---
 <ul>
   {% for post in site.posts %}
     <li>